0x534b/boblov/README.md

 ![](/images/title.png)
 # 🅱️ boblov
-TOHacks entry along with [our backend api](https://github.com/0x534b/manga-translation-api)

 the true legend of old

+TOHacks entry along with [our backend api](https://github.com/0x534b/manga-translation-api) that does all the translation and typesetting

 # ⬇️ how to install
 clone repo <br> requirements <br> do the thing